 From one of Greece's most iconic producers, this wine is a stunning, lengthy and concentrated expression of Assyrtiko.
 Salty and mineral - it tastes of iodine, lime pith, fresh green apple, green olive skin and crushed stones, yet the addition of Athiri gives the wine a softness and lift.
 Completely transportive to the Aegean, the paradigm of an island wine.
-75% Assyrtiko, 25% Athiri. — a year ago
+75% Assyrtiko, 25% Athiri. — 2 years ago

 A featherweight sparkling Assyrtiko made in the Champagne method.
 A fine mousse with a slight leesy character - it tastes of sea foam, almond dust and white rose petal.
 Clean, fresh and very easy to drink.
 100% Assyrtiko, Santo is the first Santorini producer to craft a sparkling rendition of this grape variety. — a year ago